swampman504/greek-nouns-with-articles/README.md

-# Modern Greek Nouns/Article Declension Drilling: 90 Common and/or Usefully Irregular Nouns with Articles
+# Modern Greek Noun / Article Declension Drilling: 90 Common and/or Usefully Irregular Nouns with Articles

 This is an Anki deck covering (for now) 90 frequently used Modern Greek nouns, with cards spanning all cases, singular/plural, and definite/indefinite article possibilities.